A modern online research service for busy professionals

 DID provides sophisticated trade advertising solutions to discerning prime contractors and their suppliers, and a premium membership for industry participants and observers who need to keep close tabs on major defense programs.

-DID was founded in 2004 to help address what was seen as an opaque and poorly performing market.
-Our lead analyst is Joe Katzman.
+DID was founded in 2004 to help address what was seen as an opaque and poorly performing market, and is led by CEO Olivier Travers.

 Guiding principles: where software meets content

 As a publication unencumbered by a print legacy, DID has made several innovative, deliberate choices to increase value and save time for its readers, producing a data service rather than a normal trade magazine.

 We compile dossiers on major programs that we keep updating in one place over the years.
 By applying to editorial content the Don’t Repeat Yourself principle that grew in software circles, we aggressively cut into the duplication that plagues print-centered media.
 Google Labs called this Living Stories years after we started doing it.

 Transparent, data-focused sourcing increase accuracy, transparency and accountability